Experience Voyageurs National Park

 Visitors can access the park by car or air.
 State Highways 53 and 11 lead visitors to the park’s gateway communities and visitor centers.
 A regional airline provides air service to Falls International Airport.

-For visitors who arrive without a boat, the park provides canoe programs and tour boat programs aboard two 22-passenger pontoon boats from mid-June through late August.
+For visitors who arrive without a boat, the park provides canoe programs and tour boat programs from mid-June through late August.
 As an alternative, resorts in the gateway communities provide guide services and boat rentals.

 Experienced boaters will find a variety of bays and channels and day use sites to explore on the park’s four major lakes – Kabetogama Lake, Namakan Lake, Rainy Lake, and Sand Point Lake.
 The park provides boat launches and parking at each Voyageurs National Park Visitor Center – Rainy, Kabetogama, and Ash River.
 There are additional Minnesota Department of Natural Resources boat launches near the park as well.

 Visitors with or without a boat can take advantage of the park’s three visitor centers with exhibits, scenic hiking trails located near each visitor, Junior Ranger program, land-based interpretive programs, and lakeside picnic areas.

 In just 15 minutes by foot or wheelchair, visitors can reach a scenic lake overlook in the park.